Are you keeping your CISO happy?

 It only takes a minute or two (sometimes a second or two) for a sophisticated hacker to breach a network.
 On the other hand, it takes on average 287 days to discover, identify, and contain a data breach.
 “Data breaches that took longer than 200 days to identify and contain cost on average $4.87 million, compared to $3.61 million for breaches that took less than 200 days.
 Overall, it took an average of 287 days to identify and contain a data breach, seven days longer than in the previous report,” according to the 2021 IBM Cost of a Data Breach Report.

 Network Monitoring slashes this discovery period by helping IT understand how the network is structured and operates – showing this through an array of metrics.
-When things start to get squirrelly, a Network Monitoring system can alert IT right away.
+When things start to get squirrelly, a network monitoring system can alert IT right away.
 This is vital for quick mitigation but also critical for security forensics and the development of new defenses.

 Much of this speaks to how networks are hacked in the first place, which often involves the reconfiguration of devices, hosts, and services — exactly what Network Monitoring tools are already looking for.